foundry-rs/book/src/cheatcodes/README.md

     // Resets subsequent calls' msg.sender to be `address(this)`
     function stopPrank() external;

+    // Reads the current `msg.sender` and `tx.origin` from state and reports if there is any active caller modification function readCallers() external returns (CallerMode callerMode, address msgSender, address txOrigin);

     // Sets an address' balance
     function deal(address who, uint256 newBalance) external;